Nexmo/station/_documentation/olympus/messages/overview.md

 The Messaging API is a single API that enables easy integration with various communication channels such as: SMS, Facebook Messenger and Viber.

-This APIs is currently in Developer Preview and you will need to [request access](https://www.nexmo.com/products/messages) to use it.
+This API is currently in Developer Preview and you will need to [request access](https://www.nexmo.com/products/messages) to use it.

 During Developer Preview we will expand the capabilities of the API.
 Please visit the API Reference for a comprehensive breakdown and on high level we currently support: